Markopteryx/leetcode-practice/README.md

 Most of the optimisations implemented here will come from my reading of [The Rust Performance Book](https://nnethercote.github.io/perf-book/) along with various gitbub repos, blogs and YouTube videos.

+## Utility Cargo Subcommand

+`cargo-problem` has a Cargo subcommand that can insalled by running `cargo install --path .` inside the cargo-problem directory.
+Then running:

+`cargo problem folder_name problem_name`

+Will create a `problem_name.rs` at `src/problems/folder_name` and append the `mod.rs` inside that folder.

 ## Hashmap and HashSet

 Looking at `contains_duplicates.rs` and `two_sum` I made use of the standard libraries HashSet and HashMap structures, however they make use of the `SipHash 1-3` hashing algorithm, which is a general purpose, denial-of-service resistant hashing function.
 This isn't required when the inputs are known - which is the case in many scenarios.
 Looking at the results: